Log Management and Analytics

 Log Files

-An Apache log is a record of the events that have occurred on your Apache web server.
-Apache stores two kinds of logs:
+A web server log is a record of the events having occurred on your web server.
+Both Apache and NGINX store two kinds of logs:

 Access Log

-Contains information about requests coming in to the web server.
+Contains information about requests coming into the web server.
 This information can include what pages people are viewing, the success status of requests, and how long the request took to respond.
-It looks something like this:
+Both Apache and NGNIX access logs use the Combined Log Format, so their outputs are similar.
+An access log record looks something like this:

 Error Log

 Contains information about errors that the web server encountered when processing requests, such as when files are missing.
-It looks something like this:
+An Apache error log record looks something like this:

 Location

-The following general default logging configuration directives are specified in absence of specific virtual host container configuration.
+The following general default logging configuration directives are specified in the absence of a specific virtual host container configuration.

 Log Level Directive

 This specifies log message severity.
-Default is “warn.”
+The default is “warn.”

 Table of Level Severities